Low-level conflict afflicts Bahrain on third uprising anniversary

-MANAMA (Reuters) - Three years after Bahraini security forces subdued a popular uprising, the ruling family has launched a new dialogue with opponents to tackle simmering discontent; but a breakthrough remains elusive.
+MANAMA (Reuters) - Three years after the eruption of a popular uprising in Bahrain that security forces subdued but have failed to stamp out, the ruling family has launched a new dialogue with the opposition but a breakthrough to end the turmoil remains elusive.

-Bahrain’s fellow conservative Gulf Arab states and the West have a stake in the stability of the island monarchy, which hosts the U.S. Fifth Fleet and lies at the heart of a tussle for regional influence between Shi‘ite Muslim Iran and Sunni powerhouse and world No. 1 oil producer Saudi Arabia.
+Bahrain’s fellow conservative Gulf Arab states and the West have high stakes in the stability of the island monarchy because it hosts the U.S. Fifth Fleet and lies at the heart of a tussle for regional influence between Shi‘ite Muslim Iran and Sunni powerhouse and world No. 1 oil producer Saudi Arabia.

-But Bahrain seems trapped in low-level political conflict on the third anniversary of a February 14 uprising spearheaded by majority Shi‘ites seeking democratic reform and an end to what they see as discrimination by the Sunni Muslim monarchy.
+But Bahrain seems trapped in a treadmill of recrimination and low-level but chronic political conflict on the third anniversary of the February 14 uprising spearheaded by majority Shi‘ites seeking democratic reform and an end to alleged discrimination at the hands of the Sunni Muslim monarchy.

 The stand-off is played out in street protest almost daily.

-At least four policemen were injured on Friday in two separate “terrorist” explosions targeting police patrols, according to an Interior Ministry spokesman.

-Police deployed extra forces and closed some roads leading out of villages around Manama, preparing for marches on Friday by a group called February 14 and on Saturday by the main opposition al-Wefaq movement.
+Police deployed extra forces and closed some roads leading out of some villages around Manama, and they braced for marches expected on Friday by a group called February 14 and on Saturday by the main opposition al-Wefaq movement.

-Dozens of protesters demonstrated in different areas around the country.
-Youths threw stones at police who fired tear gas rounds, witnesses said.

 Crown Prince Sheikh Salman, a relative moderate in the Sunni al-Khalifa family that has ruled Bahrain since the 18th century, stepped in last month to try to narrow differences - four months after the second round of reconciliation talks was suspended in the face of an opposition boycott.

-Several meetings have since been held between Royal Court Minister Sheikh Khaled bin Ahmed al-Khalifa and opposition leaders and other political figures to try to pave the way for formal talks to resume.
+Several meetings have since been held between Royal Court Minister Sheikh Khaled bin Ahmed al-Khalifa and opposition leaders to try to pave the way for formal talks to resume.

-Further sessions are expected but it is not known when.
-Analysts see little sign of preparedness on either side to bridge substantive differences.
+Further sessions are expected but it is not known when, and analysts cite little sign of preparedness on either side to bridge the major substantive differences, as has been the case from the outset of the crisis.

 “Each of the country’s three main political conflicts - opposition versus government, Sunnis versus Shi‘ites and reformists versus obstructionists within the ruling family - continues unabated,” said Justin Gengler, a Bahrain expert Bahrain at Qatar University in Doha.

-In boycotting reconciliation talks, the opposition accused the government of trying to sideline its leaders after at least two were investigated on incitement charges.
+In boycotting reconciliation talks, the opposition accused the government of trying to sideline its leaders after at least two were investigated on incitement charges and a group of Shi‘ite clerics was ordered shut down by a Bahraini court.

 Concern is rising that young Shi‘ites will resort more and more to violent militancy if mainstream opposition leaders fail to advance a political settlement that would give Shi‘ites a bigger say in government and improve living conditions.